collective/collective.linguafaq/README.txt

 Features:

-- two views for a FAQ Folder:
+- Two views for a FAQ Folder:

   * `index_view` shows links to FAQ Items in the FAQ Folder
   * `all_view` shows FAQ Items and their answers on one page

-- a portlet for showing most recent FAQ items
-- a viewlet on FAQ Items to say whether the information was useful or not
-- a viewlet on FAQ Items which displays a link to the contact form
+- A viewlet on FAQ Items which displays a link to the contact form.
+- The FAQ Folder's views are available also on a Topic, so you can compose Topics of FAQ Items according to your own criteria and view them in the same way you would view a FAQ Folder.